WELCOME TO MY WEBSITE!

-The stories are true, the protagonists are real, and the themes – dealing with choice, “story”, character, relationships, heroism, and change – are universal.
-Stories have inherent power to transform lives, and the most powerful are those about transformed lives.
+The stories are true, the protagonists are real, and the themes – dealing with character, “story”, choice, relationships, heroism, and change – are universal and redeeming.
+Stories have inherent power to transform lives, and the most powerful are the ones, like these, about transformed lives.
 Here is a collection of such short stories in an inspiring anthology format.
 I know you’ll find it a most compelling read and that it will touch your life in many positive and enduring ways.
 It was written to be cherished, re-read, and shared over a lifetime.

 As a captivating combination of epic tales, heroic character profiles, and timeless parables, this inspiring anthology is filled with unforgettable people who challenged and changed their world in remarkable and admirable ways.
 These are true stories that read better than good fiction.
 You’ll be introduced to personalities who are living and historical, familiar and unknown, domestic and foreign.
 Prepare to meet pilots, farmers, missionaries, engineers, martyrs, businessmen, pioneers, presidents, soldiers, writers, and scientists – whose shared motivations become a part of us and our heritage.
 Together, the stories answer the pertinent questions of our time: What makes a genuine hero?
 How does a hero personify favorable character?
 Why is personal character so vital for our families and our country?